 (4) a requirement that the residential institution for children include in each of its contracts with a social service district, school district or any other payor a provision requiring that the residential institution for children will deposit, or cause to be deposited, all of its maintenance rate payments from such social service district, school district or other payor into the separate account required by subparagraph one of this paragraph.
-In the event of the failure of the applicable social services district or school district to make a maintenance rate payment to the residential institution for children for residential care provided to a child in the residential institution for children, the state comptroller shall withhold state reimbursement to the applicable social services district or school district or school district in an amount equal to the unpaid obligation for the capital financing add-on rate and pay over such sum to the dormitory authority or its trustee upon certification of the commissioner of the office of children and family services or the state education department, as applicable; and b.
+In the event of the failure of the applicable social services district or school district to make a maintenance rate payment to the residential institution for children for residential care provided to a child in the residential institution for children, the state comptroller shall withhold state reimbursement to the applicable social services district in an amount equal to the unpaid obligation for the capital financing add-on rate and pay over such sum to the dormitory authority or its trustee upon certification of the commissioner of the office of children and family services or the state education department, as applicable; and b.
 The dormitory authority shall not issue any bonds or notes in excess of sixty million dollars for the purpose of financing the costs related to residential institutions for children as defined in subdivision forty-four of section sixteen hundred seventy-six of this title.
-In calculating the amount of bonds or notes outstanding pursuant to this subdivision, the principal amount of bonds or notes issued to fund one or more debt service reserve funds, the principal amount of bonds or notes issued to refund or otherwise repay such bonds and bonds or notes previously issued shall be excluded therefrom.
+In calculating the amount of bonds or notes outstanding pursuant to this subdivision, the principal amount of bonds or notes issued to fund one or more debt service reserve funds, the principal amount of bonds or notes issued to pay the costs of issuance of such bonds, and the principal amount of bonds or notes issued to refund or otherwise repay such bonds and bonds or notes previously issued shall be excluded therefrom.
 Except for purposes of complying with the internal revenue code, any interest income earned on bond proceeds shall only be used to pay debt service on such bonds or notes.